kubernetes/test-infra/kettle/README.md

 Downloading JUnit artifacts.
 ```

-Alternatively, navigate to [Gubernator BigQuery page][Big Query All] (click on “Details”) and you can see a table showing last date/time the metrics were collected.
+Alternatively, navigate to [Gubernator BigQuery page][Big Query All] (click on Details) and you can see a table showing last date/time the metrics were collected.

 #### Replace pods